-(24-48 hrs) at the Apt and Apt2Dorm locations.
+Apart from the 2-min experiments, we had long-running experiments (24-48 hrs) at the Apt and Apt2Dorm locations.

-Choice of transmitter/receiver positions: At each of the five locations, we first chose a convenient transmitter position.
+4) Choice of Transmitter/Receiver Positions: At each of the five locations, we first chose a convenient transmitter position.
 The transmitter was placed at an elevation, atop a building terrace in all cases except Gnd.
-At Gnd, the transmitter mast was placed at a clearing, on a 1.5 m tall tripod.
+At Gnd, the transmitter mast was placed at a clearing on a 1.5-m-tall tripod.

-For the receiver position, we define a good position to be one where there was clear line-of-sight, and the mean RSSI was about -70dBm.
-The RSSI was calculated over an initial set of 1000 packets sent from the transmitter.
-We define a medium receiver position to be one which had some foliage or building in-between, and the RSSI thus calculated was about -75dBm.
-A bad receiver position is one where the RSSI was about -80dBm or so, and there was no clear LOS.
+For the receiver position, we define a good position to be one where there was clear line-of-sight (LOS) and the mean RSSI was about -70 dBm.
+The RSSI was calculated over an initial set of1000 packets sent from the transmitter.
+We define a medium receiver position to be one that had some foliage or building in between and the RSSI thus calculated was about -75 dBm.
+A bad receiver position is one where the RSSI was about -80dBm and there was no clear LOS.
 At each location, we chose a combination of good, medium, and bad positions.